-The visible part of the sun is roughly 10,000 degrees F (5,500 degrees C), while temperatures in the core reach more than 27 million degrees F (15 million degrees C), driven by nuclear reactions.
-One would need to explode 100 billion tons of dynamite every second to match the energy produced by the Sun.
+The visible part of the sun is about 10,000 degrees Fahrenheit (5,500 degrees Celsius), while temperatures in the core reach more than 27 million F (15 million C), driven by nuclear reactions.
+One would need to explode 100 billion tons of dynamite every second to match the energy produced by the sun, according to NASA.

 The sun and its atmosphere are divided into several zones and layers.
 The solar interior, from the inside out, is made up of the core, radiative zone and the convective zone.
 The solar atmosphere above that consists of the photosphere, chromosphere, a transition region and the corona.
 Beyond that is the solar wind, an outflow of gas from the corona.

 The core extends from the sun's center to about a quarter of the way to its surface.
 Although it only makes up roughly 2 percent of the sun's volume, it is almost 15 times the density of leadand holds nearly half of the sun's mass.
 Next is the radiative zone, which extends from the core to 70 percent of the way to the sun's surface, making up 32 percent of the sun's volume and 48 percent of its mass.
 Light from the core gets scattered in this zone, so that a single photon often may take a million years to pass through.